 - The Nigerian military is continuing with its ongoing robust/aggressive operations in the northeast

-- The soldiers repelled an attack by Boko Haram/ISWAP elements, killed 20 of them and destroyed gun trucks used by the insurgents
+- The soldiers repelled an attack by terrorists, killed two of them and seized gun trucks used by the insurgents

-According to the statement, the gallant troops who had yet another fierce encounter with some Boko Haram/ISWAP marauders also captured some of the terrorists and their equipment.
+According to the statement, the troops had yet another fierce encounter with some Boko Haram/ISWAP marauders in a convoy of seven gun trucks and many motorcycles approaching the Battalion's location at about 6 pm on Tuesday, April 7.